 Balance has been one of my favorite areas to study and teach.
 I remember first learning how balance is integrated through multiple systems and I was amazed that, as humans, we could stand upright without falling over.
 The statement that “gait is a series of controlled falls” was used by many professors, and I could not agree more.
-Balance an epitomic example of homeostasis.
+Balance is an epitomic example of homeostasis.

-Prior to P.T. school, I was fascinated by homeostasis.
+Prior to PT school, I was fascinated by homeostasis.
 The term was coined by French physiologist Claude Bernard in the late 17th century, who recognized that organisms need to react quickly to outside stimuli.
 In the 18th century American physiologist Walter Cannon expanded on this concept and defined homeostasis as “a relatively stable state of equilibrium or a tendency toward such a state between the different but interdependent elements or groups of elements of an organism, population, or group.”
 As I have advanced in my career remembering the basic need for systems to maintain equilibrium has enhanced my approach to treatment.
-In contrast, reviewing current research and discussions on social media regarding physical therapy interventions I do not see the application of a homeostatic approach.
-Instead of balance between different treatment strategies, I see an unbalanced ideas, consisting of biased perspectives, regarding the evaluation and treatment of patients.
+In contrast, reviewing current research and discussions on social media regarding physical therapy interventions, I do not see the application of a homeostatic approach.
+Instead of balance between different treatment strategies, I see unbalanced ideas, consisting of biased perspectives, regarding the evaluation and treatment of patients.

 What works for me is to apply the concept of homeostasis to evaluation and treatment of my patients.
 Is the person balanced in their movement patterns, in their perspective of their pain, lifestyle, stress management, medications and diet?
 The scanning examination is a perfect way to look at balance of movement through the history, ROM, neurological examination and stress tests.
 Shortcuts will arise for sure (with time and skill), but if we stick to basic algorithms presented by CPRs, we might be lead to the wrong clinical hypothesis.
-Hence why Dr. Flynn is now stating “clinical prediction aid” may be more accurate than clinical prediction rules.
-Stating the intent was to have an informed guide to treatment not “hard and fast rules”.
+Hence why Dr. Flynn states “clinical prediction aid” may be more accurate than clinical prediction rules.
+Stating the intent was to have an informed guide to treatment not “hard and fast rules.”

 The same goes for treatment.
 If our physical therapy interventions do not try to obtain balance in these areas, we are going to take longer and not be effective.
-If the patient cannot make changes in their functional movement patterns we are not making the impact that we can on our patients and the relationship becomes codependent, they need to be fixed, we need to feel good about fixing them.
+If the patient cannot make changes in their functional movement patterns, we are not making the impact that we can on our patients and the relationship becomes codependent–they need to be fixed, we need to feel good about fixing them.

 Interconnectedness is the key.
 Just as balance is a web of cross communication between the eyes, proprioceptors, inner ear and cerebellum, each physical therapy problem is interconnected.
-Loss of range of motion is once single factor, but not the whole picture.
-Weakness in the core stabilizers are a symptom, but are interconnect with possible loss of hip or thoracolumbar ROM, local facet irritation, loss of the feedback loop between the lumbar spine multifidi and the central nervous system and lack of psoas coordination.
+Loss of range of motion is one single factor, but not the whole picture.
+Weakness in the core stabilizers are a symptom, but are interconnected with possible loss of hip or thoracolumbar ROM, local facet irritation, loss of the feedback loop between the lumbar spine multifidi and the central nervous system and lack of psoas coordination.
 CPRs are trying to take us there, but are limited and cannot truly see patient apprehension, expression etc.

 It is all about balance!
 Balance of what we are seeing in our patients, beyond ROM, questionnaires and reflexes.
 In research and interventions are we are asking the wrong questions, leading to unbalanced answers and treatment approaches?
 Let’s take a fresh look at the patient in front of us and revisit the key questions of mobility and function and the interconnectedness of systems for balance and homeostasis.
-If we do not return to some sort of equilibrium in our approach we may fall victim to another one of my favorite scientific terms, entropy.
+If we do not return to some sort of equilibrium in our approach, we may fall victim to another one of my favorite scientific terms, entropy.

-Join Terry Pratt for these upcoming courses:
+Join Terry Pratt for one these upcoming manual therapy courses: